tsgates/arch-wiki-markdown/wiki/ATI.md

     xvattr -a XV_CRTC -v 1

-Note: you need to install xvattr from AUR to execute this command.
+Note: you need to install xvattr to execute this command.

 To switch back to my monitor, I change this to 0. -1 is used for automatic switching in dualhead setups.